Birth Support

 -

-If a cesarean becomes necessary during labor, I remain grounded support and will assist you through the emotional transition as much as the hospital allows.
+If a cesarean becomes necessary during labor, we remain grounded support and will assist you through the emotional transition as much as the hospital allows.
 Policies vary depending on the facility and staff.

-At this time, I do not take planned cesarean clients as my primary service focus.
+At this time, we do not take planned cesarean clients.

 -